 And that’s a good thing.
 It means you don’t have to pay to have a well put in.

 So if you have this as a viable option for your homestead, great.
-But consider some of these other options as a solid backup plan.
+However, consider some of these other options as a solid backup plan.

 2. Well, well, well